1991 World Series: Game 7

+Dan Gladden plated home to score the game and series-winning run for the Twins.

 Game 7 saw a rematch of the Game 4 starters.
 Jack Morris returned to the mound for his third start of the Series while John Smoltz made his second for the Braves.
 Going into the game, this Series had been regarded as one of the greatest ever.
 Game 7 reinforced that point.
 A symbolic moment for this Series occurred on the first at-bat when Braves leadoff hitter Lonnie Smith shook hands with Twins catcher Brian Harper just before stepping up to the plate.
 This was seen as a gesture of the respect the teams had for each other, though Morris later admitted that in the competitive heat of the moment he had not been happy with his catcher about it, even though Smith extended his hand initially.

 The Twins were the first team to get a runner in scoring position, as singles by Brian Harper and Shane Mack with two out set Mike Pagliarulo up with a chance to drive in a run.
 Smoltz got him to ground out, however, and nothing came of the opportunity.
 The Braves were then able to get two baserunners of their own in their next at bat, as a single by Rafael Belliard, a passed ball, and a walk to Smith put runners on with only one out in the top of the third inning.
 Morris retired Terry Pendleton and Ron Gant to end the threat.
 The Twins would get a runner to third the next inning, as Dan Gladden doubled and advanced to third on a line out by Chuck Knoblauch, but Smoltz struck Kirby Puckett out to keep the score at zero.

 The Braves had another chance in their half of the fifth, as Mark Lemke recorded a single.
 Belliard followed by laying down a sacrifice bunt to advance him, and Smith beat out a drag bunt attempt to put runners on the corners with only one out.
 Morris, as he had before, managed to get out of trouble by getting Pendleton to pop up for the second out and striking Gant out to end the inning.
 Neither team would mount a threat again for several innings, with Gladden and Puckett the only players to reach base.

 The Braves started their half of the eighth with a Smith single.
 Pendleton stood in next and on a 1-2 pitch, he swung and, according to Morris, missed the next pitch.
 Pendleton appealed, maintaining he had foul tipped the ball; umpire Terry Tata ruled that had been the case and the at bat continued.
 What followed turned out to be the turning point for the Braves in the series.